 Each missed opportunity felt like a massive moment in the course of the tie, but Bayern simply could not make Madrid pay.
-Munich had plenty of possession and as much territorial advantage as it could have wished for, but when it came to the final ball there was simply nothing there.
+They had plenty of possession and as much territorial advantage as they could have wished for, but when it came to the final ball there was simply nothing there.

-In truth, Ancelotti had made his defense almost impenetrable.
-There may be much finger pointing in Bayern’s direction having failed to score, but it was the Spanish side’s incredible discipline and concentration which ensured there was next to no space in which Guardiola’s men could work.
+In truth, Ancelotti had made his defence almost impenetrable.
+There may be much finger-pointing in Bayern’s direction having failed to score despite bossing the game for so long, but it was the Spanish side’s incredible discipline and concentration which ensured there was next to no space in which Guardiola’s men could work.

 So confident is Ancelotti in his side’s ability to hurt Bayern on the break with searing pace and clever movement, he knows that a one-goal lead in this tie is monumental.
-It may not, by itself, win a place in the Lisbon final next month, but it gives Real a massive leg up heading for Munich.
-While Guardiola will be left second guessing whether he should ask for something different from his men in six days’ time, the Italian knows that his plan has worked once and will do so again.
+It may not, by itself, win them a place in the Lisbon final next month, but it gives them a massive leg-up heading for Munich.
+While Guardiola will be left second-guessing whether he should ask for something different from his men in six days’ time, the Italian knows that his plan has worked once and will do so again.

 "I don't remember a Bayern side coming here and dominating like that," captain Philipp Lahm said after the game, while team-mate Arjen Robben added: "I have to give a big compliment to the team.
 We played at the Bernabeu and we were so in control."
 But it is Ancelotti's side who now hold all the cards.
 Bayern dominated, but Madrid won.